Mordecai has a dream. Mordecai thwarts an assassination plan. [UPDATED]

 he was of the captivity.
 Mordecai was one of the exiles.

 desired by all means to interpret it.
-In the Scriptures, God often communicates an important message in a dream.
+In the Scriptures, the LORD God often communicates an important message by means of a dream.

 Unless otherwise noted, all Bible quotations on this page are from the World English Bible and the World Messianic Edition.
 These translations have no copyright restrictions.
 They are in the Public Domain.